AshLink95/FarrayInterop/README.md

 As for C++, it's C++.

 # How is it implemented?
 This library is really just Fortran dynamic arrays in the form of C++ dynamic classes, each of which follow the convention `FarraynD` which is indicative of the dimensionality of the farray.
-Each of these classes allow 4 types which are `double`, `int`, `bool` and `char`.
+Each of these classes allow 4 types which are `float`, `double`, `int`, `bool` and `char`.

 The Fortran dynamic arrays are each part of a node in a doubly linked list of arrays, implemented in a minimalistic and efficient way:
 - Minimalistic because there isn't a defined linked list structure.
 Instead, the nodes are managed by a single global pointer for each data type in the dlla module.